jiahuanglin/jiahuanglin.github.io/_posts/2021-12-30-B+-tree-as-database-index.md

-  float *keys;            // Pointer to an array of keys in this node. int numKeys;            // Current number of keys in this node. bool isLeaf;            // Whether this node is a leaf node. friend class BPlusTree; // Friend variable to access this class' private variables.
+  float *keys;            // Pointer to an array of keys in this node. int numKeys;            // Current number of keys in this node. bool isLeaf;            // Whether this node is a leaf node. friend class BPlusTree; // To access this class' private variables.

 public:
   Node(int maxKeys); // Takes in max keys in a node.
 };

-// The B+ Tree itself.
 class BPlusTree
 {
 private: